-- 8.1 All members of the Schools are reminded that the Schools' IT systems must only be used in accordance with this policy and they must have regard to the Schools' Data Protection Policy (in particular paragraph 14) and their obligations under GDPR to keep all personal data secure. - 8.2 No user of the Schools' IT systems should delete, destroy or modify any existing systems, programmes, information or data, which could have the effect of harming the Schools' operation or exposing it to risk, including that of cyberattack. - 8.3 Users should not attempt to gain unauthorised access to anyone else's computer or to confidential information to which they do not have access rights.
-Users should not use a computer or service signed in using another user's account, even if the account owner is aware of it. - 8.4 Whilst the Schools' systems monitor all emails for viruses, all users should exercise caution when opening emails from unknown sources.
+- 8.1 All members of the Schools are reminded that the Schools' IT systems must only be used in accordance with this policy and they must have regard to the Schools' Data Protection Policy (in particular paragraph 14) and their obligations under GDPR to keep all personal data secure. - 8.2 No user of the Schools' IT systems should delete, destroy or modify any existing systems, programmes, information or data, which could have the effect of harming the Schools' operation or exposing it to risk, including that of cyberattack. - 8.3 Users should not attempt to gain unauthorised access to anyone else's Chromebook or computer or to confidential information to which they do not have access rights.
+Users should not use a Chromebook, computer or service signed in using another user's account, even if the account owner is aware of it. - 8.4 Whilst the Schools' systems monitor all emails for viruses, all users should exercise caution when opening emails from unknown sources.
 Where an email appears to be suspicious, the IT Support Department should be informed immediately.
 The Schools reserve the right not to transmit any email and to block access to attachments to emails for the purpose of effective use of the IT system and for compliance with this policy. - 8.5 Passwords protect the School's network and computer system and are everyone's responsibility.
-Requirements for the complexity of passwords are published internally.
+Requirements for the complexity of passwords are published internally. - 8.6 The Schools deploy website/email filtering in order to safeguard students from potentially harmful and inappropriate online material.